Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Monte Carlo simulation of the mTPC response

-There is a caveat regarding the stopping distribution, associated with the smearing, that should be mentioned here.
+Fig.~\ref{fig:sim_x_y-reconst} demonstrates the absence of correlation between the smeared (reconstructed) and known values of an anode wire $(x,y)$ coordinates.
+It also affirms the superior resolution in $y$, derived from charge drift time in gas, compared to $x$, derived from charge splitting of the anode signals.
+There is a caveat associated with the smearing of the stopping distribution, as follows.
 The simulation was constructed so as to match the shape and rms of the stopping position in both the $x$ and $y$ coordinates (as well as $z$).
-This can be achieved in one of two ways.
+This can be achieved in two ways.
 The first is to generate the pion in the simulation with wider $p_x$ and $p_y$ momentum component distributions.
-The other is to smear the simulated detector response of the mTPC.
+The second is to smear the simulated detector response of the mTPC.
 Both methods will have the same effect of broadening the stopping distribution.
 However, the two methods will produce different spectra in the downstream detectors, specifically in vertex quality which also uses the information from the MWPC.
 The best way to produce highly realistic stopping distributions is to construct the simulated waveforms not with the known positions of $x$ and $y$, but rather using the known values plus a random variable representing the smearing due to the detector resolution.
-The effect of this smearing can be seen once again in collinearity.
-By artificially adding an uncertainty in the known position where the pion crosses the simulated wire, the simulated collinearity of the beam tracks becomes more consistent with the collinearity seen in the measured data, as illustrated in Fig.~\ref{fig:coll_simul_x-y}.
+The known, reconstructed, and measured pion stopping $x$ and $y$ distributions are compared for a set of Run\,2 data in Fig.~\ref{fig:xst_yst_meas-sim_comp}.
+Comparing the smeared and reconstructed to the known Geant stopping $x$, $y$ values provides a full measure of the mTPC tracking resolution at the pion stop location in the AT.
+The standard deviation values, displayed in the residuals plots in Fig.~\ref{fig:xst_yst_meas-sim_comp}, were obtained by Gaussian fits.
+Even though the track position resolution at the measurement (wire) location is much better, as seen in a closer look at the track collinearity tests below, the pion stopping position affects the branching ratio analysis more directly.

+After smearing, the simulated mTPC $(x,y)$ space points fully reflect the observed track coordinate resolutions.
+This is confirmed in Fig.~\ref{fig:coll_simul_x-y} by the good agreement between the typical measured and simulated distributions of the four collinearity tests.

+This figure therefore best illustrates the intrinsic tracking resolution of the mTPC, averaged per anode wire.
+The definitions of $\text{col}_{1x}$ and $\text{col}_{2x}$, given in \eqref{eq:col_x1} and \eqref{eq:col_x2}, respectively, yield \begin{linenomath}

+\end{linenomath} where $\langle\sigma_x\rangle_{\text{wire}}$ is the average wire tracking resolution in $x$, per wire.
+Analogous expressions hold for $y$.
+By averaging $\langle\sigma_x\rangle_{\text{wire}}$ values derived from col$_{1x}$ and col$_{2x}$, and doing the same for $y$, we arrive at the best estimates for the average tracking resolution per wire in $x$ and $y$, respectively.
+Values for the experimental standard deviations of the four collinearities were determined by fitting the measured distributions with Gaussian functions for the two PEN run periods separately.
+Thus obtained standard deviations, and the derived per-wire track position resolutions, are summarized in Tab.~\ref{tab:track_resol},